This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Cloning the cDNA and Specialized Libraries – 1”.

 d) A single stranded oilgonucleotide is then used for second strand synthesis

 Explanation: The modification of homopolymer tailing method includes modification of primers.
-Primers can be modified by introduction of restriction sites in them.
-The 3’ end of first cDNA strand is tailed with C residues.
+Primers can be modified by the introduction of restriction sites in them.
+The 3’ end of the first cDNA strand is tailed with C residues.
 Another oligo-dG primer precedes the introduced restriction site and is contained with the double stranded oligonucleotide region.
 It is used for second strand synthesis.

 3. By synthesizing two strands separately then annealing them leads to formation of double stranded oligonucleotide.
-Is the given statement true or false?

 Explanation: Double stranded oligonucleotides are required for the synthesis of second cDNA strand.
 This double stranded oligonucleotide is synthesized by separately synthesizing two strands and then annealing them.

 4. Choose the incorrect statement for the homopolymer tailing of cDNA strands.